Pasadena City Hall: In popular culture

 The City Hall has long been a favorite shooting location for filmmakers.
 The courtyard was used in the 1995 movie "A Walk in the Clouds" to portray a Napa Valley town square.
 The building is in also featured in the 2005 film “Rumor Has It” directed by Rob Reiner.
 It has also been used as an embassy in the "Mission: Impossible" television series, and a villa in Charlie Chaplin's Oscar-nominated 1940 film "The Great Dictator."
-The building also served as the city hall of fictional Pawnee, Indiana, in the television show Parks and Recreation.
+The building was also portrayed as the city hall of fictional town Pawnee, Indiana, in the television show Parks and Recreation.
 The dome is visible through the window of the main characters' apartment building in the television show The Big Bang Theory, set in Pasadena.
 The building featured in the last episode of Jericho; it was used as the City Hall of Cheyenne, Wyoming.
 The building also appeared in the opening shots of The Amazing Race 21 premiere.
-The City Hall was also filming location of the episode "The Confession" from the television series The Incredible Hulk.
+The City Hall was also filming location of the episode "The Confession" from the television series The Incredible Hulk and it was also seen in the opening to the TV court show The Judge from 1986 to 1993.